prabhat-123/Detecting-Covid-19-In-X-Ray-Image/README.md

  So,this project aims to detect Covid19 cases from the xray images.

 ## How To Get The Dataset
 The dataset is publicly available in kaggle website.
 I have found four different datasets provided by different users.
-I merged all those datasets into one combined dataset and split the dataset into train, test and validation set.
+I merged all those datasets into one combined dataset and split the dataset into train, test and validation set.The combined datasets consists of three categories i.e. COVID19,NORMAL AND PNEUMONIA.So,this is a web app that can detect whether the person is having COVID19 or is NORMAL or PNEUMONIA victim by using chest xray images.

 ### Data Description and Links